Silver Bulletin #1

 - Money can buy happiness, but it’s temporary.
 Soon you’ll adapt to your shiny new purchase.

-- On the net, to increase happiness, it’s much easier to buy away unhappiness.
+- On net, to increase happiness, it’s much easier to buy away unhappiness.

 I’ve recently been bothered by holes in some of my old socks.
 Every morning, as I’m leaving my house, I’ll put on my shoes and be reminded of how crappy my socks are.
-So this week, I bought 6 new pairs from uniqlo and threw out all my hole-y old socks.
+So this week, I bought six new pairs from Uniqlo and threw out all my holey old socks.

-I wouldn’t go as far as saying that putting on these new socks everyday now brings me immense joy.
-Hell no. It’s fucking socks.
+I wouldn’t go as far as saying that putting on these new socks every day now brings me immense joy.
+Hell no. It’s socks.
 But it’s no longer an irritation.
 And that’s a good net improvement.

-Fantastic happiness ROI on my 20 dollar spend 🙂
+Fantastic happiness ROI on my $20 spend ๐

 #WORD OF THE WEEK